Persons recovering from addiction to drugs and/or alcohol are considered to be disabled under state and federal law.

 I want to cancel my reservation.
 What do I need to do?

-Cancellations can be done over the phone during normal business hours.
+Cancellations can begin over the phone during normal business hours.
+A written cancellation notice may be requested.
 A $25 transfer and cancellation fee will apply.

 Business Hours: Monday through Friday 8 a.m. - 4:30 p.m.